Easter iloveindia.comEaster BasketsHappy EasterEaster GiftsEaster Around The World

 Pysanka

 The origin of Pysanka eggs dates back to ancient times.
-Legend has it that the natives of Ukraine worshipped the sun.
+Though no actual ancient illustrations exist, as eggs are fragile things, one can know it from the folklores and legends related with this tradition.
+Legend has it that the natives of Ukraine worshipped the sun which was referred here as Dazhboh.
 Decorated eggs with motifs of nature symbols were chosen for sun worship ceremonies and they became an integral part of spring rituals.
-As the locals embraced Christianity, the decorated Pysanka continued to play an important role in Ukrainian rituals of the new religion.